A Checklist for Commercial Property Preventive Maintenance

 Use this checklist for commercial property preventative maintenance to ensure your equipment is running at optimal performance.

 If you are a business owner, you understand the magnitude of responsibilities that you have every day.
 It’s a full-time job that demands your time and full attention.
-Preventative maintenance of your building is a high priority, but major repairs aren’t exactly something you want on your daily to do list.
+Your commercial property preventative maintenance of your building is a high priority, but major repairs aren’t exactly something you want on your daily to do list.
 Use this checklist to ensure your equipment is running at optimal performance so you can focus on running your business smoothly.